Josh Ruffels: Huddersfield Town

 Ruffels agreed to join EFL Championship club Huddersfield Town on 1 July 2021.
 After contracting COVID-19 just as the season was about to commence in August 2021, Ruffels had to miss a lot of the early part of the season, but he finally made his Terriers debut as a substitute in their 3–2 win over Blackburn Rovers on 28 September 2021, where he also became the 1,000th player to play for Huddersfield Town.

 He scored his first goals for Huddersfield when he scored twice in a 2-1 win at Queens Park Rangers on 8 November 2022.

+He was released by the club at the end of the 2024–25 season.

+Shrewsbury Town

+Following his release from Huddersfield, Ruffles joined League Two side Shrewsbury Town in October 2025, reuniting with manager Michael Appleton, after their spell together at Oxford United.